Jaemin Woo

 How does rising political polarization affect who marries whom, and who remains single?
 This paper uses discrete choice experiments and a transferable-utility matching model to quantify how partisan preferences reshape marriage market sorting and welfare in the United States.

-Revisiting the Fertility Puzzle: A Dynamic Spatial Equilibrium Approach [PDF]
+Revisiting the Fertility Puzzle: A Dynamic Spatial Equilibrium Approach

 with Costas Arkolakis, Jun Hee Kwak, and Hyunjoo Yang